mtgjson/mtgjson-website/docs/data-models/legalities/index.md

 ---
 {
-  "title": "Legalities",
-  "schema": "legalities",
+  'title': 'Legalities',
+  'schema': 'legalities',
+  'meta':
-  "meta": [
+    [
       {
-      "name": "description",
+        'name': 'description',
-      "content": "The Legalities Data Model describes a list of legalities in play formats for a Card.", },
+        'content': 'The Legalities Data Model describes a list of legalities in play formats for a Card.', },
       {
-      "property": "og:description",
+        'property': 'og:description',
-      "content": "The Legalities Data Model describes a list of legalities in play formats for a Card."
+        'content': 'The Legalities Data Model describes a list of legalities in play formats for a Card.', },
-    },
-    {
-      "name": "keywords",
-      "content": "mtg, magic: the gathering, mtgjson, json, legal, legalities", }
+      { 'name': 'keywords', 'content': 'mtg, magic: the gathering, mtgjson, json, legal, legalities' }, ],
-  ]
 }
 ---